 Dehydrated, freeze-dried, and air-dried raw diets offer a much more convenient format to feed raw.
 They are an excellent alternative to raw for travel or last-minute meals and can be used as a treat or a meal topper.

 The only thing that these diets are missing is moisture.
-Many freeze-dried and some dehydrated diets are designed to be rehydrated, allowing you to make only what you need, while others marketed as scoop-and-serve styles, will offer little moisture, similar to a kibble diet.
+Many freeze-dried and some dehydrated diets are designed to be rehydrated, allowing you to take only what you need, while others marketed as scoop-and-serve styles, will offer little moisture, similar to a kibble diet.